 The Graduate Certificate in Improving Healthcare Value is an inter-disciplinary certificate program led by a small team composed of senior faculty members from UK's Gatton College of Business and Economics, College of Public Health and College of Engineering.
 This certificate is intended to create educational opportunities for UK graduate students in a range of disciplines, for UK HealthCare staff, and for other healthcare workers to enhance their knowledge and skills related to improving the value (quality and cost) of health care services provided by hospitals, health systems, and academic medical centers.
 The Graduate Certificate in Improving Healthcare Value offeres two tracks: Finance and Business and Quality & Safety Improvement.

-The Finance and Business track of the Graduate Certificate in Improving Healthcare Value encompasses five healthcare-specific courses in Accounting, Economics, Finance, Marketing and Health Service & Systems Organization.
-Candidates can take these courses as a stand-alone certificate over the course of three semesters, which requires five courses (total of 15 semester credit hours).
+The Finance and Business track of the Graduate Certificate in Improving Healthcare Value encompasses healthcare-specific courses in Accounting, Economics and Finance.
 CPH 600 is required for this track.

 - CPH 600 - Health Services and Systems Organization: An introduction to the health care delivery system in the United States, including its composition, functioning, the interrelationships of organizations and professional groups within the system in various settings, health care terminology, and major problems and issues in the delivery of health services.